Does this test have other names?

 What other tests might I have along with this test?

-Your doctor may also order other tests on your urine sample.
-These may include:
+Your healthcare provider may also order other tests on your urine sample.
+These may

 Checking the color and odor